 If the subject is moving, leave the empty space in the direction that they are moving in.
 This gives the subject a sense of moving forward, and allows the viewer to see a little of where they’re headed.

-In a landscape photo, place the horizon on one of those horizontal grid lines, instead of dead center in the photo.
+One of the key landscape photography tips to consider when taking a photo is to place the horizon on one of those horizontal grid lines, instead of dead center in the photo.
 This allows you to highlight either more of the sky, or more of the land, whichever is more interesting.

 If you can’t decide, like when the subject isn’t moving or looking in a certain direction, placing the subject towards the right is often favored.
 Why?
 Since we read left to right, it’s a natural way of drawing the viewer’s eye into the entire photo.